Service-learning in Peru for Nursing, Social Work, & Health Science Students

 This trip will focus primarily on working within rural villages outside of Cusco, Peru that don’t regularly receive local health care.
 Students will have an opportunity to provide wound care, basic checkups, and deliver health education to children and adults in up to five different communities.
 Social work students will have an opportunity to volunteer with another project in the Cusco area (specific project will be determined collectively by student applicants).
-For more information about the specific volunteer work, please see the project descriptions on the IVHQ volunteer site.
+For more information about the specific volunteer work, please see our 2019 blog from Peru.

 - Volunteer work for 5 days